jenswayy/HeadPhoneAdviceBot/README.md

-# HeadPhoneAdviceBot
+# TheQuestMaster
-Official repo for r/headphoneadvice
+The QuestMaster bot for r/redditsquests (under development)